WolframBlockchainLabs/MarloweSC-Execution/MilestoneFour/ResponseToAuditReport.md

 **Finding:**

-The Oracle validator lacks meaningful error messages for most of failure cases, making it difficult to identify what went wrong.
+The Oracle Validator lacks meaningful error messages for most of failure cases, making it difficult to identify what went wrong.

 **Solution:**